gromacs/gromacs/docs/user-guide/mdrun-features.md

 is set with `-reseed.
 The velocities are scaled and neighbor searching is performed after every exchange.
 See the Reference Manual for more details on how replica exchange functions in GROMACS.

+## Controlling the length of the simulation

+Normally, the length of an MD simulation is best managed through the [.mdp] option [nsteps](#nsteps), however there are situations where more control is useful. `mdrun -nsteps 100` overrides the [.mdp] file and executes 100 more steps. `mdrun -maxh 2.5` will terminate the simulation shortly before 2.5 hours elapse, which can be useful when running under cluster queues (as long as the queueing system does not ever suspend the simulation).

+## Testing the Verlet cut-off scheme

+During the transition period when both group and Verlet cutoff schemes are supported, `mdrun -testverlet` is available to permit users to do a quick estimate of performance that [mdrun] would achieve with a setup similar to that contained in a group-scheme [.tpr] file.
+It should not be used for production simulations, and will be removed in a future version of GROMACS.